‘Can we control neurogenesis? The answer is yes.’

 And some food for thought:

-Imagine if science operated like religion, the old dicta remaining unaltered; eternal laws not subject to change and revision, not dictated by the emerging data and facts.
+Imagine if science operated like religion, the old dicta remaining untouched, unaltered; eternal laws not subject to change and revision, unaffected by the emerging data and facts.
 Immutable canon.
-Imagine the information we would be stuck with and the world we would be living in if science operated like religion.
+Imagine the information we’d be stuck with and the world we’d be living in if science operated like religion.

 Now imagine religion itself, with its rules and scripture written not one hundred years ago, which is when neurology began advancing, or four hundred years ago when neurology was first conceived, but a thousand, fifteen hundred, two thousand years ago — how obsolete and ill-informed these canons are.